From August 2020 Urgent and Unscheduled Care will be assessed in the same way as the other clinical experience groups.

 It is very unlikely that this would achieve the capabilities by itself.
 There is an expectation that you can consult in an environment where full access to clinical records is unavailable.
 The capabilities do not relate to the management of routine care.
-It is anticipated that at least 72 hours will be undertaken in a traditional out of hours setting with additional experience within urgent care centres and extended access hubs providing additional evidence of capability.
+It is anticipated that at least 72 hours will be undertaken in a traditional out of hours setting with additional experience within urgent care treatment centres and walk-in centres (as above) providing additional evidence of capability.

 You are encouraged to arrange CBDs, COTs, Audio COTs and CEPS as these will provide evidence of your capability.
 However, they need to be carried out by experienced HEE approved Clinical Supervisors who are well versed with the assessments.

-Clinical Supervisor – Identifies capability and indicates this on the Urgent and Unscheduled Care Observational Session Record
+OOH Clinical Supervisor – Identifies capability and indicates this on the Urgent and Unscheduled Care Session Record

 Educational Supervisor – Confirms the assessment of the clinical supervisor using the Urgent and Unscheduled Care Session Record and agrees further developmental needs with the trainee.
 At the end of year ESR assesses whether the Urgent and Unscheduled Care Clinical Experience Group demonstrates satisfactory development.

-ARCP panels – Utilises the assessment by the educational supervisor as evidence for the panel’s recommendation regarding progress.
+ARCP panel – Utilises the assessment by the educational supervisor as evidence for the panel’s recommendation regarding progress.

 You should be reviewing this regularly with your ES.
-The “Urgent and Unscheduled Care Observational Session Record” should act as a trigger for a professional conversation with your ES, who should assess the evidence collated to that point and suggest further developmental needs that should be recorded as a PDP entry.
+The “Urgent and Unscheduled Care Session Record” should act as a trigger for a professional conversation with your ES or CS, who should assess the evidence collated to that point and suggest further developmental needs that should be recorded as a PDP entry.

-Prior to August 2020 any ST3 trainees who are due to qualify must use the HEEoE GP School “Urgent and Unscheduled Care Evidence of Capability” form which can be downloaded from https://heeoe.hee.nhs.uk/general_practice/gp-trainees/urgent-and-unscheduled-care and upload this using the same title to the e-portfolio.
+Prior to August 2020 any ST3 trainees who are due to qualify must use the HEEoE GP School “Urgent and Unscheduled Care Capability” document which can be downloaded from https://heeoe.hee.nhs.uk/general_practice/gp-trainees/urgent-and-unscheduled-care and upload this using the same title to the e-portfolio.
 This form may be used to specify all the evidence within your e-portfolio that you feel is relevant including both log entries and WPBA.
 All other trainees should link their evidence to the Urgent and Unscheduled Care Clinical Experience Group within the e-portfolio.